cypherpunk-academy/2064/en/083_2023_Press conference.md

 Director's voice: "We must step up our efforts.
 In the wake of last year's major attack, we have seen a radical increase in attacks on our infrastructure.
-This blatantly refutes the cyber-terrorists' claim that publishing vulnerabilities leads to greater security on the Internet.
+This blatantly refutes the cyber-terrorists' claim that publishing vulnerabilities lead to greater security on the Internet.
 The opposite is true.
-Hundreds of thousands, perhaps millions of criminals have used the publications to invade people's privacy, cheat, blackmail and destroy their data.
+Hundreds of thousands, perhaps millions of criminals have used the publications to invade people's privacy, cheat, blackmail, and destroy their data.
 And terrorists now communicate freely wherever they want to communicate.
 "Without us being able to intervene."

 Luke pressed a button.

-Kevin: "So far the NSA chief two weeks ago.
+Kevin: "So far, the NSA chief two weeks ago.
 I don't want to comment on the content here.
 That's not what it's about today.
 It's about his voice today.
 How he speaks, how he sounds.
 Because there is a second recording that we want to play for you.
-And it was made five days ago, here in Berlin, shortly after the President of the United States announced the amnesty for Wistleblower.
+And it was made five days ago, here in Berlin, shortly after the President of the United States announced the amnesty for whistleblowers.
 The conversation was here on Chausseestraße, by the way."

 Luke pressed a button.

 Voice of the director: "The next time I meet the little poison noodle from the white house, I'll button it up.
-We have responsibility here for the greatest nation in the world, and for our friends too.
+We have a responsibility here for the greatest nation in the world, and for our friends too.
 We cannot accept that she castrates us in such a way.

 We've, damn it, built the best news system the world has ever known in recent years.